petroemil/Rx.Book/Draft.md

 ### Hot and Cold observables

-Even though so far I didn't talk about it explicitly, you might have realised that one of the main characteristic of observables is that they are only getting activated when you subscribe to them (and this is something that you should pay attention to if/when you design a custom observable).
+Even though so far I didn't talk about it explicitly, you might have noticed that one of the main characteristic of observables is that they are only getting activated when you subscribe to them (and this is something that you should pay attention to if/when you design a custom observable).

-There are real-time data sources, like most (if not all) of the .NET events (`PointerMoved`, `Click`, `KeyDown`, etc.), data sources that you can observe, but can't really control when they emit new events, and they've likely been virtually active before you subscribed to them.
+There are real-time data sources, like .NET events (`PointerMoved`, `Click`, `KeyDown`, etc.), data sources that you can observe, but can't really control when they emit new events, and they've likely been virtually active before you subscribed to them.
+These are called *Hot Observables*, and I think the best analogy to these kind of observables is reading the value of a globally accessible field or property... at any given time if multiple "observers" try to read the value they will be pointed to the same reference, to the same source and they will see the same value.

 And there are data sources, like an asynchronous method call, that you can still treat as an Rx stream, but you know that the service call will be triggered by your subscription to the (`FromAsync()`) observable stream.
 You know that any kind of notification will only appear in the stream after you subscribed to it, because the subscription triggered the execution of the underlying logic that pushes notifications in the stream.
+These are called *Cold Observables*, and a good analogy to them is when you retrieve a value through some kind of getter or generator logic, every "observer" will retrieve the value by executing that piece of logic that returns that value, so there is a good chance that they will see different values.

-The aforementioned real-time data sources are called *Hot Observables*, and the other group is called *Cold Observables*.
-You can easily switch them around by introducing some kind of caching for a hot observable, or "broadcasting" the events from the source of a cold observable to all of its subscribers.
+Based on your needs, you can easily switch between these behaviours and turn a Cold observable into a Hot observable, or the other way around by using the `Publish()` or the `Replay()` operators.

 #### Creating hot observables

-To turn a cold observable into a hot one, you will have to use the combination of the `Publish()` and the `Connect()` methods.
+To turn a Cold observable into a Hot one, you will have to use the combination of the `Publish()` and the `Connect()` methods.
 The `Publish()` will prepare you an observable object that wraps your original observable stream and broadcasts its values to all the subscribers.
 And in this case instead of the `Subscribe()` call, calling the `Connect()` method will activate the stream and trigger the subscription chain in the wrapped observable, and with that the execution/activation of the underlying data source that will put events into the stream.

-To demonstrate this let's create a simple cold observable using the `Interval()` operator.
+To demonstrate this let's create a simple Cold observable using the `Interval()` operator.
 It will generate a new stream for each of its subscribers instead of sharing the same one.
 You can easily see it in action with the following little sample:

 ```csharp
 var source = Observable.Interval(TimeSpan.FromSeconds(1));